GiladShoham/apollo-passport-local-strategy/README.md

 * Add account verification token during create user
 * Add apVerifyAccount mutation to verify the account
 * Add option to define input apUserInput (outside) for creating new users with your desired fields
+* Add options to pass hooks method (onCreateUserEnd) (for example to send verification emails)

 ## New Features in this fork (Usage)